 If you're gearing up to run a sticker business, you absolutely need to be capable of printing stickers.
 Many people swear by a specific inkjet printer or laser printer, myself included.
 What's the best cheap sticker printer?
 We'll go through some of the most popular printers that can handle sticker printing here.

 And remember - you'll also need to cut your stickers!
 The ability of your sticker printer to work well with whatever personal / DIY cutting machine you have is essential.
-From print speed, print quality, and cost, we'll go through it all.
+From print speed, print quality, and cost, we'll go through it all for starting your business.
 Let's get started!

 Laser printers, in contrast, use toner instead of ink cartridges.
 They print much faster and although toner is expensive, it can do much more.
+My go-to vinyl sticker printer is a laser printer.
 Laser printers are definitely the best home printer for vinyl stickers.
 Laser prints have the opportunity to be automatically waterproof, and can even have decorative foil applied to the toner for neat, holographic effects.
 However, the start up cost of a laser printer is more; and toner can be pricy.

 You should choose a laser printer if you:

 You should choose an inkjet printer if you:

 I think that in this day and age, you should definitely be using a wireless printer.
 They're often not that much more than a wired printer, and it is convenient to be able to design in one room and use your printer for stickers in another room.
 Luckily, a wireless printer is easy to find and very affordable.

 Duplex printing is nice when you need a printer that can handle things besides stickers.
 I often use duplex printing when I'm printing out receipts for large orders, or even just using it for my every day needs.
 For the best experience, look for automatic duplexing, not manual.